europarl/open-data-beta-testing/README.md

   - If so, could you describe these services or analyses and the target audiences?
 - Are the dataset subdivisions  and the distribution formats suitable for you?
 If not please tell us more about your needs.

-## Being a beta tester - Benefits of participating in the project during the beta launch phase

-The European Parliament Open Data project team is looking for companies, data journalists and non-governmental organisations to participate in the beta testing phase of the project.
-The beta test phase will begin in July 2022 and end in November 2022.

-Teams and individuals participating in the beta test phase will receive sample datasets and access to APIs.
-The teams involved will receive support in the form of:

-- documentation of the datasets and their models;
-- an exchange thread on GitHub to answer their questions;
-- direct support in video meetings if necessary.

-Advantages of being a beta tester:

-- Receiving support throughout all the beta-testing phase;
-- Access to direct communication with the team responsible for the project;
-- Acquiring first-hand experience on the European Parliament data;
-- Getting a competitive advantage for your new services and analyses;
-- Having a chance to get your proposals and requests taken in account in an early phase of the project.